 If I have a last-minute “will you bring?” or need to add “just one more” item to a dessert table, or if I’ve simply misplaced my baking mojo – well, it will almost always be a bar cookie.

 Which is not to say that I don’t have my standards.
 I want the cookies to be neat, crisp little rectangles (no crumbly, uneven edges and sloped sides here.
 Uh-uh.).
-And I love nothing more than a little surprise tucked inside a seemingly ordinary bar (not unlike the milk dud cookies from last year).
+And I love nothing more than a little surprise tucked inside a seemingly ordinary bar.

 So here are a few easy tips for creating perfect-looking bars that will positively measure up to any of the fancier cookies on your table.